martinstefanik/daddy/README.md

 | macOS   | `~/.daddy/config`                              |
 | Windows | `C:\Users\<user>\AppData\Roaming\daddy\config` |

-The `config` file has to be formatted as JSON.
+The `config` file has to be formatted as s JSON file.
 The API key and API secret are store in the `key` and `secret` keys, respectively.